crazyyy/videouspeh.ru/working_wp/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Github repository - https://github.com/Arsenal21/all-in-one-wordpress-security

 = Translations =
 * All In One WP Security plugin can be translated to any language.

+Currently available translations:

+- English
+- German
+- Spanish
+- French
+- Hungarian
+- Italian
+- Swedish
+- Russian
+- Chinese
+- Portuguese (Brazil)

 Visit the [WordPress Security Plugin](https://www.tipsandtricks-hq.com/wordpress-security-and-firewall-plugin) page for more details.